derenback/Domoticz-EMS-Gateway/README.md

 - Python 3.x (requests, json)

 ## Installation
-- Make sure to set Boolean Format to "1/0" on your Gateway Settings - Formatting Options
+- Make sure to set Boolean Format to "1/0" for API/MQTT on your Gateway Settings - Formatting Options
 - Make sure to have the setting "Accept new Hardware Devices" turned on for new devices to be added when adding the Hardware in domoticz.

 ```bash